zianksm/solc-browserify/README.md

 ## **Support for Import Callback**

-this package have support for passing import callback function to the compiler. note that the import callback function MUST be pure, synchronous, and takes in exactly 1 parameter for the import path.
+this package have support for passing import callback function to the compiler. note that the import callback cannot be a closure, MUST be pure function, synchronous, and takes in exactly 1 parameter for the import path.

 ### **Basic example using import callback**